 It’s also tax season!
 The various forms filter in, the income gets tabulated, free filing sites are identified, credits claimed.
 Similar to last April I’ve plans to take advantage of my refund by adding it to my tIRA.
 Realizing financial optimization.
 This is truly one of my favorite times of the year.

 Playing Battlefield 2 through the ReviveBF2 project, planning future travel and creating interesting and complete trip itineraries, tagging music files with accurate information and building my music and movie libraries.
 Interleaved activities filling blocks of free time, a bridge from meal to meal, from one day of work to the next.

 None of these activities are very substantial.
-But assembled in concert—establishing a stable baseline for my lifestyle—they’re strong enablers of my core desires: Maxing out a Traditional IRA, saving up for a post-tax VTSAX brokerage account, and exploring some places of the US to which I’ve never been.
+But assembled in concert—establishing a stable baseline for my lifestyle—they’re strong enablers of my desires: Maxing out a Traditional IRA, saving up for a post-tax VTSAX brokerage account, and exploring some places of the US to which I’ve never been.

 What else?
 Mostly I’ve been just cooking delicious food, drinking wine, spending time with my cats, reading blogs and books, and simply staying away from the outside wintry chill.
 This is my version of a happy home.